 - Patient with fracture, surgical treatment, discharged home.
 Outpatient PT arranged at time of discharge.
 No other follow up or referrals needed.

-Transitional Care Management codes are not for every discharge.
-They are for patients who have complex medical and psychosocial problems who need community resources, education and extra care to help in the transition from a facility to home.
+Transitional Care Management CPT® codes are not for every discharge.
+TCM for discharge codes are for patients who have complex medical and psychosocial problems who need community resources, education and extra care to help in the transition from a facility to home.